jmops/2do/README.md

 # 2do
-A simpe todo web-app created with the MERN-stack
+A simpe todo web-app created with the MERN-stack.
+This project is not meant to be in production, and should not be accessable via the internet.

 ## Instructions